scottyeager/info_foundation/src/collaboration/freeflow_collaboration/stars_vs_spheres.md

 - values are very quickly forgotten

 A pyramid like system is a system which fits in the current 3D world.

+> The new paradigm: circles group people & projects, and we work as a participatory organization to realize our joint goals.

 !!!include:3D_4D_world